 Steve is the Library Director at Yale Divinity School.
 His involvement with the Center for Barth Studies at Princeton Seminary predates its founding.
 Active in the Karl Barth Society of North America (Midwest Chapter) while teaching Christian Ethics at Elmhurst College, Steve learned of plans by Markus Barth and others to form a Karl Barth research center in North America.
 He used his position as Library Director at Pittsburgh Theological Seminary to visit other research centers and develop the requirements for a center for Barth studies.
 In 1996, Steve was appointed to the Executive Committee of the KBSNA to identify a suitable home.
 In 1997, Princeton Seminary’s proposal to host the Barth center was affirmed by the KBSNA Executive Committee and Steve became the James Lenox Librarian at Princeton, a position he held until 2012.
 Steve hired the Center’s first Director, George Hunsinger, and was actively involved in building bridges between Princeton and the Barth Archive in Basel and Barth’s family, fund raising, and giving shape to the institutional requirements of the Center.
 Steve’s scholarly interest in Karl Barth lies in the area of Barth’s influence on North American theologians such as Joseph Haroutunian and H. Richard Niebuhr.

-Paul Dafydd Jones is Associate Professor in the Department of Religious Studies and co-director of the Virginia Center for the Study of Religion at the University of Virginia.
-He is author of The Humanity of Christ: Christology in Karl Barth’s Church Dogmatics (T&T Clark) and numerous articles and chapters.
-He is working on two major projects at present: the Oxford Handbook of Karl Barth (Oxford University Press, forthcoming in 2016), coedited with Paul Nimmo (University of Aberdeen), and a constructive work entitled Patience: A Theological Exploration.
+Paul Dafydd Jones is Associate Professor in the Department of Religious Studies at the University of Virginia and co-director, with Charles Mathewes, of The Luce Project on Religion and its Publics.
+He is author of The Humanity of Christ: Christology in Karl Barth’s Church Dogmatics (T&T Clark) and over two dozen articles, chapters, and essays.
+He is completing two major projects at present: The Oxford Handbook of Karl Barth (Oxford University Press, forthcoming in 2018), coedited with Paul Nimmo (University of Aberdeen), and a constructive work entitled Patience: A Theological Exploration.